WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 1.15 - 2015-03-07 =
+* Improved style and script enqueueing for better compatibility with page builder plugins.
+* Add filter for the widget "Read more" link.
+* Add filter for `[strong]` shortcode HTML output.
+* Add default slideshow attributes.

 = 1.14.5 - 2015-02-02 =
 * Fix slideshow pause on hover to work with either version of Cycle.